 If you can no longer earn a living because of an accident at work, you may be entitled to total permanent disability benefits.

-There are many different types of injuries sustained while on the job that my qualify you to receive workers compensation.
-Fortunately for most, they are not accident related and after medical care, the employee is able to return back to work.
+There are many different types of injuries sustained while on the job that may qualify you to receive workers’ compensation.
+Fortunately for most, they are not accident-related and after medical care, the employee is able to return back to work.
 For some though, that is not the case.
 Some injuries can be so severe that a return to work, in any capacity, is simply not an option.
-If you were hurt on the job and have been denied workers compensation, even though you are no longer able to work, contact a workers compensation attorney the Law Office of James M. Hoffmann to help present your case.
+If you were hurt on the job and have been denied workers’ compensation, even though you are no longer able to work, contact a workers’ compensation attorney the Law Office of James M. Hoffmann to help present your case.
 Battling with an insurance company is not something you want to do alone.

 Workers Compensation Insurance

-Any business, with the exception of farms, that employs more than 5 people is required by law to carry a workers compensation policy.
+Any business, with the exception of farms, that employs more than 5 people is required by law to carry a workers’ compensation policy.
 This insurance provides protection to every employee that sustains an injury while on the job, even those that accumulate over time such as carpal tunnel syndrome.
-Not only is the employers insurance carrier expected to cover the medical expenses, they are also required to pay the employee for their lost time at work.
+Not only is the employer’s insurance carrier expected to cover the medical expenses, but they are also required to pay the employee for their lost time at work.